Apple download guide

 Existing users logging in with MFA

-You can manage your preferred MFA method in Account Setup (web-based RXNT version only).
+You can manage your MFA methods in Account Setup (web-based RXNT version only).

-After your first login, your multi-factor authentication (MFA) method will automatically set to the last option you used for the previous login.
-Proceed with your login by entering the code sent to that last used method.
-To switch to an alternative MFA method that is already enabled, please tap Try another method.
+After your first login, your multi-factor authentication (MFA) method will automatically set to the last option you used for your previous login (either authenticator app or recovery code).
+Proceed by entering the code related to the last used method.
+To switch to another MFA method, please tap Try another method.

-Open the text message to view the code.
+Open your linked authenticator app to view the code.

-Enter the code below, then tap Enable MFA to log in.
+Enter the code below, then tap Verify to log in.

 Passkey login